inniyah/ascope/README.md

 ![](docs/data.svg)

-The details of the exchange protocol are documented thoroughly in the source.

 ## Limitations
 The analog bandwidth of the Arduino ADC input circuits is not much above 100 kHz.
 Signals of higher frequency are considerably distorted.